-Overall, podcasts are a great way to stay in the poker mindset while on the go.
+Overall, podcasts are a great way to get some poker tips while on the go.
 And with the podcast market growing each year, don’t be suprised if new additions add upon these great shows with unique segments and viewpoints.
 That being said, these are only my favorite 5 podcasts – not a comprehensive list.
 So if I missed any of your favorites, feel free to tweet at me @SplitSuit and let me know which ones you love so I can add them into my listening rotation ♥

 Also, if you really enjoy podcasts, you are sure to love high-quality audiobooks too.
 Here is my list of the best poker audiobooks that you should add to your library.